From the preface of:

 http://math.bu.edu/odes

 At this site we have posted an on-line instructor's guide that includes discussions of how we use the text.
-We have also posted sample syllabi contributed by users at various institutions as well as information about workshops and seminars dealing with the teaching of differential equations.
-We also maintain a list of errata at this site.
-The Instructor's Manual, available to instructors who have adopted the text for class use, contains a hardcopy of the on-line guide along with the solutions to all the problems.
-The Student Solution Manual contains the solutions to all odd-numbered problems in the text.
+We have sample syllabi contributed by users at various institutions as well as information about workshops and seminars dealing with the teaching of differential equations.
+Solution Builder, available to instructors who have adopted the text for class use, creates customized, secure PDF copies of solutions matched exactly to the the exercises assigned for class.
+The website for Solution Builder is

 The Boston University Differential Equations Project

-This book is a product of the now complete National Science Foundation Boston University Differential Equations Project sponsored by the National Science Foundation (NSF Grant DUE-9352833) and Boston University.
+This book is a product of the now complete National Science Foundation Boston University Differential Equations Project (NSF Grant DUE-9352833) sponsored by the National Science Foundation and Boston University.
 The goal of that project was to rethink the traditional, sophomore-level differential equations course.
 We are especially thankful for that support.

 Return to the BU-ODEs home page.